Phases of digestion

-The nervous system, and endocrine system collaborate in the digestive system to control gastric secretions, and motility associated with the movement of food throughout the gastrointestinal tract, including peristalsis, and segmentation contractions.
+The nervous system and endocrine system collaborate in the digestive system to control gastric secretions, and motility associated with the movement of food throughout the gastrointestinal tract, including peristalsis, and segmentation contractions.

 Gastric activity involved in digestion is divided into three phases of digestion known as the cephalic phase, the gastric phase, and the intestinal phase.
 These phases overlap and all three can occur simultaneously.

 A fourth phase of acid secretion is known as the basal state which occurs in the times between meals (interdigestive phase).
 The level of acid secretion during these times is regulated by body weight, individual, number of parietal cells, and time of day.
 Acid secretion is lowest in the morning before awakening and highest at night.

 Phases

 Cephalic phase

-The cephalic phase of digestion is the stage in which the stomach responds to the mere sight, smell, taste, or thought of food.
+The cephalic phase of digestion is the stage in which the stomach responds to the mere sight, smell, taste, or thought of desired food.
 About 20% of total acid secretion occurs before food enters the stomach.
 These sensory and mental inputs converge on the hypothalamus to induce the responses needed for preparing the gastrointestinal tract for food processing, which relays signals to the medulla oblongata.
 Vagus nerve fibers from the medulla stimulate the parasympathetic nervous system of the stomach which, in turn, stimulates gastric secretion (via parietal and G cells).
 This enhanced secretory activity brought on by the thought or sight of food is a conditioned reflex.
 It only occurs when food is desired.
 When appetite is depressed this part of the cephalic reflex is inhibited.